 Do I need shared hosting?

 When looking for a web host, there are a few different types of hosting you can choose from.
-Shared hosting is a great choice for beginners for its cost-effectiveness, even if the performance may leave room for improvement.
+Shared hosting is a great choice for beginners due to its cost-effectiveness, even if performance may leave room for improvement.

 VPS hosting splits a single physical server into multiple virtual servers, giving you dedicated resources at an affordable price.
 There's also cloud hosting, where resources are spread across multiple servers for improved redundancy, and dedicated hosting, which reserves an entire physical server for a single client or site.